cyrilmano/telex-integration/README.md

 # A Telex integration

 A Telex integration that can be used on the Telex platform (telex.im).
 This Interval Integration will; 1.
 Monitor specific keywords in the Telex Channel.
-2. Send a daily summary of messages containing those keywords.
+2. Send a daily summary of messages containing those keywords..

 **Author:** ThankGod Cyril Uche
 **GitHub Repository:** [hng12-backend](https://github.com/cyrilmano/hng12-backend)